RenderToolbox/VirtualScenesEngine/README.md

 So, an additional leveraging factor comes from crossing scenes with styles to produce various combos.

-Wand some pictures of the same assets rendered with different styles.
+Want some pictures of the same assets rendered with different styles.

 VirtualScenesEngine is intended to work with RenderToolbox4.
 Assets and scenes are loaded loaded using Assimp and mexximp, which RenderToolbox4 supports.
 Styles are expresset as RenderToolbox4 struct arrays very similar to RenderToolbox4 mappings.
 Assets and styles can be combined with RenderToolbox "hints", to produce complete RenderToolbox recipes.